 What if the purpose of our gatherings is not about what we desire to receive but about God desiring us?

 It is well for us to remember, God was already there in the gathering when we arrived and remained there after we left.
-He didn’t just “show up.”
-What if we thought about What God was looking forward to as we gathered?
-Was it another time of sitting around asking that he meet our needs, or should it be a time in which we simply worshiped him without any expectation of receiving anything, but the pure pleasure of worshiping him.
+He didn’t just “show up” at that moment no matter how often we pray “Come Holy Spirit!”
+What if we thought about: What was God looking forward to as we gathered?
+Was it another time of sitting around asking that he meet our needs, or should it be a time in which we simply worship him without any expectation of receiving anything, but the pure pleasure of worshiping him.